30 Jan - 1 Apr 2018

 30 January – 1 April 2018

-The 2018 edition of AFI focuses on the theme of ‘truth’.
-Each of the selected works in the programme explore the relationship between fact and fiction.
+The 2018 edition of AFI focuses on the theme of truth.
+Each of the selected artists explore the relationship between fact and fiction.

 The discovery of Cecile B. de Mille’s Ten Commandments film set, buried in the sands of California for nearly 90 years, is the point of departure for And If In a Thousand Years (2017) by Patrick Hough (b.
 1989, Ireland), which explores the intersection of artefact, cinema, film, CGI and laser-scanning technology.

 In Shadowland (2014) John Skoog (b.
 1985, Sweden) also offers sweeping views of the California landscape used in Hollywood films as a stand-in for different parts of the world, overlaying this footage with original film soundtracks and recordings, creating a disjunct between reality and the cinematic construct.

 Life is Like (2015) by Ørjan Amundsen (b.
 1982, Norway) is a fast-paced collage of images drawn from the internet, television and cinema, highlighting the exciting and overwhelming nature of technology and existence.